trevorsandy/lpub3d/mainApp/docs/README.txt

 - Feature - Increase the capability to change Edge Lines size #772
 - Enhancement - Add renderer arguments and environment vars to global settings #775
-- Enhamcement - Automatic restart #790
+- Enhancement - Automatic restart #790
+- Enhancement - Enhanced extended subfile load path options #794
 - Enhancement - Expanded part filter options #786
 - Enhancement - Improve integration of BuildMods with fade steps and highlight step #776
 - Change - AbEnd on insert a page pointer at the top of a STEP #789